Create Workflows

 5. Add items to your Workflow in one of the following 2 ways:

-• From the right pane, under Add Item, drag the item to the desired location on the canvas.
+• From the left pane, under Insert drag the item to the desired location on the canvas.

 • On the canvas, right-click the desired location and select the relevant item from the menu.